As per the labor law, we are mandated to drop women employees home after 8 pm in the BPO/IT sector.

 Anonymous

-1. Women CANNOT use their own vehicles after 8pm, they MUST take the Company transport (2 violations of the said rule is thought to lead to immediate termination).
+1. Women CANNOT use their own vehicles after 8 pm; they MUST take the Company transport (2 violations of the said rule are thought to lead to immediate termination).

-Is is legal for the Company to force an employee to utilize the Company transport, more so when she is willing to assume all the risks of travelling on her own and is willing to provide a statement to that effect ?
+Is it legal for the Company to force an employee to utilize the Company transport, more so when she is willing to assume all the risks of traveling on her own and is willing to provide a statement to that effect?

-I have gone through the Karnataka Shops & Establishment Act and the Factories Act and there is no mention of any guidelines pertaining to women using their own vehicle.
-Please let me know if there is any specific statue or law that allows me to use my own vehicle.
+I have gone through the Karnataka Shops & Establishment Act and the Factories Act, and there is no mention of any guidelines pertaining to women using their vehicles.
+Please let me know if there is any specific statute or law that allows me to use my vehicle.

 Please provide links or reference numbers of the law/statute/circular as I will be escalating this issue.